-Typically when someone gets injured in Las Vegas, the victim can file a lawsuit against the responsible parties.
-But when an employee sustains a workplace injury in Nevada, the injured worker generally cannot sue the employer.
+Typically when you get injured in Las Vegas, you can file a lawsuit against the responsible parties.
+Though when you sustain a workplace injury in Nevada, you generally cannot sue your employer.

-In many ways, workers’ comp is extremely beneficial for employees.
-But in other ways, not being able to file an ordinary lawsuit is very restrictive:
+In many ways, workers’ comp is extremely beneficial, but in other ways, not being able to file an ordinary lawsuit is very restrictive: